copygirl/gaemdesign/storage.md

 0.75m³ could have a space of 5³, which would result in a voxel size of 0.15m³.
 The items stored in a chest would be scaled down slightly to fit.

+## Player Storage / "Inventory"

+Inventory space, compared to other games, is practically non-existant.
+Starting out, players may only pick up things with their hands, and carry stuff on their back.

+### Carrying

+A player can pick up any container with their hands and move it around, and with it any items that are stored inside it.

+Depending on the size and weight of the container, it may have to be carried with both hands, prevent the player from performing certain movement actions, possibly even slowing them down dramatically.

+When taking damage, the container will be dropped to the ground.

+### Equipping

+It is also possible to strap a container to your back, for example using a length of rope.
+Depending on size and weight, it may restrict you similarly to carried ones, though to a smaller degree.

+Thus it is useful to instead use containers made specifically for carrying on your back, such as backpacks, which will restrict you less.
+Larger backpacks come with slots to attach smaller items and tools on the side and front.

+### Equipment

+Beyond backpacks there is also a number of other items that increase the amount of items that can be carried with on one's character.

+- **Clothes** - Certain clothing items could have pouches to store small items.
+- **Belt** - Attach smaller items (small bags, bottles) using string.
+- **Sheath / Holster** - Attach on belt and insert tools and weapons.
+- **Quiver** - Carry on your back or attach to belt to store arrows / bolts.

+## Interaction

+Regardless of whether a container is placed in the world, carried or equipped by a player, anyone can still interact with it.
+This would allow players to collaborate more easily, but could also be used to steal from unsuspecting people.

+## Vehicles

-Since inventory space, compared to other games, is practically non-existant, it becomes incredibly important to be able to move containers around.
-Usually, a character would not be able to carry 10 different items around.
-Though if they first place them in a container such as a chest, barrel or similar, they can pick up said container with their hands and move it around.
-It may also be possible to strap a container to your back.
-From then, multiple containers may be placed on a vehicle such as a cart and then either pulled by a player or trained animal.
+Multiple containers may be placed on a vehicle such as a cart and then either pulled by a player or trained animal.

+## Liquid Storage